The American Express® Green Card is for people with high travel and dining expenses who can maximize Amex points.

 Best for: Casual travelers and restaurant goers who want to earn valuable Amex points for high-end trips.

 All information about the American Express® Green Card has been collected independently by CNN.
-The American Express® Green Card is no longer available through CNN.
+The American Express® Green Card is not currently available through CNN.

 Digging into the American Express Green card